xrdavies/faq_gen/faq_en.md

   We are an open-source platform, all our code is available for the public in our GitHub, community can check our contributions there https://github.com/gear-tech .
 In GitHub, developers can find the main Gear component, Gear node, a set of tools for interacting with a Gear node and a library for developing smart contracts.

 ## Technical
+- _2006._ **How can I run the Gear node?**

+  Follow the instructions from this article on how to set up and run Gear node under MacOS, Linux and Windows: https://wiki.gear-tech.io/node/setting-up

+- _2007._ **Are there rewards for running nodes?**

+  Running a node in a production network will be incentivized.
+There are no regular rewards for running nodes in a test net, but participation in community events is also incentivized.
+Stay tuned.

+- _2009._ **What's the difference between smart contracts written on Solidity and Gear?**

+  Solidity is a language developed exclusively for smart contracts running on EVM blockchains.
+This language is quite new, so a lot of functionality needs to be written on their own.
+Gear provides standard library for smart contracts written on common language - Rust.
+The library includes necessary and sufficient functions and methods to implement arbitrary logic in smart-contracts.
+It makes smart contracts development on Gear much more efficient than on Solidity.

+- _2010._ **Is there a tutorial about how to deploy smart contracts to the network?**

+  Yes, this article covers all necessary steps on how to write and deploy your smart contracts: https://wiki.gear-tech.io/getting-started-in-5-minutes

+- _2011._ **What is the date of the public testnet launch?**

+  The public testnet launch is upcoming soon.
+Meanwhile, you can use the Gear Idea portal to interact with testnet.

 - _2001._ **Is Gear's Actor parallel model similar to Solana's Sealevel parallel model?**

   Technically they have different approaches but aim for the same goal - parallel processing of multiple transactions.
 Sealevel is based on interfaces that tell the kernel ahead of time all the memory the user wants to read or write.
 This allows the OS to prefetch, prepare the device, and execute the operation concurrently if the device allows it.
 On Solana, each instruction tells the VM which accounts it wants to read and write ahead of time.
 This is the root of their optimizations to the VM.
 It allows to sort millions of pending transactions and schedule all the non-overlapping transactions in parallel.
-Note: Solana’s Sealevel was introduced 2 years ago and looks abandoned https://github.com/solana-labs/sealevel.
 Gear uses message passing communication model between actors.
 Each program (actor) has an individual isolated memory space which allows parallelization of message processing on a Gear node.
 Number of parallel processing streams equals the number of node’s CPU cores.
 Gear engine divides the total amount of targeted programs to the number of streams and creates a message pool for each stream.
 All messages addressed to a particular program appear in a single processing stream.

 - _2002._ **How does Gear's multi-threaded/parallel mode avoid frequent rollbacks and confusion (Whether the multiple threads in a process should be written into the same block)?**